 To come to the Algarve and not visit any beaches would be doing this area a major disservice.
 In fact, Lagos beaches are so incredible that I dedicated a post to three of my favorites in the area.

-That said, after spending three days in this Western Algarve town, I discovered plenty of things to do here beyond beaches.
+That said, after spending three days in this Western Algarve town, I discovered plenty of things to do here outside of beach hopping.
 If you’re looking to enjoy what Lagos has to offer beyond the sand and surf, here are five alternative activities.

 When I shared photos of Lagos Old Town on Instagram, it seemed that many people didn’t know it existed.

 Since the internet is already inundated with Algarve beach pictures, I wanted to shed light on this charming area.

 As I said earlier, Lagos is much more than beaches and I believe the Old Town is proof of that.
 In fact, I think it has some of the most special sights in Lagos.